-A studio apartment in a good location will probably cost 550 Euro - 900 Euro per month.
+A studio apartment in a good location will probably cost €500 - €1,200 per month.
 Rent can increase depending on the city, the furniture included with the property, and the size and condition of the apartment.

 ESL teachers setting up a bank account in Spain will find that banking in Spain is similar to the US, with the exception of the hours the bank is open.
-Bank branches are only open from 9:00am to 2:00pm on weekdays and they are open on Saturdays until 1:00pm.
+Bank branches are only open from 9:00am to 2:00pm on weekdays and they may be open on Saturdays until 1:00pm.
 The shorter business hours are not an issue for many ESL teachers due to the fact that features such as online banking and 24-hour ATM access are available at most banks.

 Setting up an account at a Spanish bank is a relatively easy experience.
 ESL teachers will need to provide a valid passport and valid contact information to be issued a Spanish bank account.

 The cost of food can play a role in the budget of many ESL teachers and teaching in Spain is no different.
 Many regions of Spain offer unique foods, costs, and cooking styles.
-When going out to a restaurant to eat, teachers will probably spend 17.50 Euro for a good meal and an additional 2.00 Euro - 2.50 Euro for a drink.
-A lot of grocery shopping is still done at small family-owned corner stores or the market.
-Major urban areas do have supermarkets and stores that offer American food.
+When going out to a restaurant to eat, teachers can expect to spend around €25 for a good meal and an additional €2.00 - 3.00 for a drink.
+A lot of grocery shopping is still done at small family-owned corner stores or the market, but urban areas do have supermarkets and stores that offer American food as well.